 No, this trend isn’t used to only showcase wacky stunts or behavior — although you could.
 This sound is also great background music to highlight something particularly gross, surprising, or physical.

 Yes, there’s a dance trend associated with the song, but it’s also used as cheery, poppy background music for video montages.

 TikTok sounds are the auditory cues that users can play during their videos.
 Short-form videos automatically play with the sound turned on, and your choice of audio plays an all-important role in making a strong first impression in your TikTok marketing strategy.

-TikTok has a library of sounds where you can discover new sounds, or listen to your favorites that you’ve saved.
-TikTok’s Discover section not only features the top trending tags, but also calls out the top trending sounds.
-Users looking for variations of a particular trend may end up searching for more content related to that sound, and TikTok may also organically serve them trending content as they scroll, which is why taking advantage of trending sounds leads to higher performance on TikTok.
+TikTok has a library of sounds where you can discover new sounds or listen to your favorites that you’ve saved.
+TikTok’s Discover section not only features the top trending tags but also calls out the top trending sounds.
+Users looking for variations of a particular trend may search for more content related to that sound.
+TikTok may also organically serve them trending content as they scroll, which is why taking advantage of trending sounds leads to higher performance on TikTok.

 Megan Thee Stallion’s songs had the most catalog views of any artist in 2020 and 2021.

 In 2022, the most played sounds didn't belong to one particular artist — these were:

 Sounds integrate directly with the TikTok camera.
 Once you select the plus button at the bottom of your screen, you will see the “Add sound” button at the very top of the camera.